How to Help Someone in Crisis: Mental Health Warriors — Like John Wick — RESPOND

 Here’s the thing: you don’t have to be John Wick to help someone in a mental health crisis.
 You don’t need martial arts training or a bulletproof suit.
 What you need is a plan, compassion and the courage to step in.

 That’s what Mental Health Warriors RESPOND to Crisis is all about.
-It empowers everyday people — friends, parents, neighbors, teachers, managers — to help when it matters most.
+It empowers everyday heroes — friends, parents, neighbors, teachers and managers — to help when it matters most.

 John glanced at the clock and said, “You better get some sleep, Bruce — or neither of us will have the strength to help our friends in the morning.”